apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 **Arguments:**
 - `expr`: A numeric column to aggregate into a histogram, or a pre-aggregated Spectator histogram column.
-- `percentile`: A numeric value between 0 and 100 representing the desired percentile.
+- `percentile`: A decimal value between 0 and 100 representing the desired percentile.

 **Returns:** DOUBLE - the approximate value at the specified percentile.